When I lost weight, movies were my main inspiration….

 I went through hundreds of movies that I thought would inspire weight loss.
 Some were better than others.
 Some did nothing.
-Others, the moment I saw them I wanted to go and start exercising.
+Others, the moment I saw them I wanted to start exercising.

 It’s those movies that made it into my list of top weight loss movies.
-It’s those movies that made me go from Homer to Rocky (well, okay, not quite Rocky, but damn it I did lose lot of weight and I ‘m very proud of that).
+It’s those movies that made me go from Homer to Rocky (well, okay, not quite Rocky, but I did lose a lot of weight and I ‘m very proud of that).

 Million Dollar Baby

 In Million Dollar Baby, Frankie Dunn (Clint Eastwood) has coached a string of great fighters to success in the ring, but his obsession with boxing has cost him his personal life and estranged him from his daughter.
 One day Maggie Fitzgerald walks into Frankie’s life.
 Maggie must fight to convince Frankie to take her on before she steps in the ring to challenge for the championship.